Wisconsin Auto Insurance [Rates + Cheap Coverage Guide]

 Children that are younger than one year old and all children who weigh less than 20 pounds are required to be in a rear-facing child restraint.
 Children ages one through three who weigh at least 20 pounds but less than 40 pounds are required to be in a rear-facing or a forward-facing child restraint.
 Children ages four through seven who both weigh at least 40 pounds but less than 80 pounds and who are less than 57 inches tall are required to be in a forward-facing child restraint or booster seat.

-If stopped and children are not restrained, the maximum base fine is $10.
+Child safety seat laws in Wisconsin dictate if stopped and children are not restrained, the maximum base fine is $10.

 When it comes to riding in the back of a truck, you cannot do it unless it involves riding in enclosed areas, farm operations, parades, deer hunting, employees, and people riding in truck bodies in spaces meant for items and merchandise.